swilcox/go-monitor-ssd1306/README.md

 # Raspberry Pi OLED System Monitor

 A Go application for displaying system information on an SSD1306 OLED display connected to a Raspberry Pi.
-The display can be configured to show multiple "screens" of information that rotate automatically.
+The display shows multiple "screens" of information that rotate automatically, with values updating every second.

 ## Features